cahyadifelix/cahyadifelix.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I am Felix and am a master's student in the [RADMEP](https://master-radmep.org) programme.
 I am a physicist in the midst of transitioning into a photonics engineer.
-My research interests are: photonic integrated circuit (PIC) and PIC integration with CMOS technology.
+My research interests are photonic integrated circuit (PIC) and its integration with CMOS technology.
 Currently doing a summer internship in David Marpaung's [Nonlinear Nanophotonics (NLNP)](https://davidmarpaung.com/) research group at the University of Twente.

 I acquired my bachelor's degree of physics from [Institut Teknologi Bandung](https://fi.itb.ac.id/).